-A Simple, Less Costly and Powerful Alternative to Creating a Special Needs Trust
+A Simple, Less Costly But Powerful Alternative to Creating a Special Needs Trust (SNT)

 An ABLE Account Can Hold Money for the Benefit of a Disabled Person Without Causing a Loss of Available Public Benefits

 The ABLE Act became law on December 19, 2014, with the objective of creating a new option for individuals with disabilities (and their families) to save for the future, while protecting their eligibility for public benefits.
-It’s new and a terrific alternative to a First Party Special Needs Trust (SNT).
+This new ABLE account option is a terrific alternative to a Special Needs Trust (SNT).
 Let me explain to you the basics of this new law and how it can be used for your benefit.

 Achieving a Better Life Experience Act (ABLE Act)

 What is an ABLE Account?

 An ABLE account is a tax-favored savings account for someone with a disability, diagnosed before the age of 26.
 Think of it as a savings or checking account.
 Its purpose is to help individuals save ($$$) for disability-related expenses.
 Funds deposited into an ABLE account will be disregarded (or given special treatment) in determining eligibility for most federal means-tested benefits, like Medicaid, SSI, Section 8 housing, Food stamps, DDD, etc. Income earned on an ABLE account also may receive preferred federal tax treatment much like a 529 college/education account, in that the income tax is deferred and not taxed unless a withdrawal is made for a nonqualified disability expense which is subject to tax plus 10% penalty.

 As a result, both deposits in and payments from an ABLE Account can allow a person with a disability to maintain his/her eligibility for government program benefits.

 Who is Eligible for an ABLE Account?